Fort Lauderdale Left-Turn Car Accident Attorney

 Left-turn car accidents in Fort Lauderdale, in particular, present significant risks on the road.
 A 2016 study highlighting Florida’s dubious distinction of having some of the nation’s most hazardous drivers sheds light on the dangers of improper maneuvers during left turns.

-At Schilling & Silvers Property and Accident Attorneys, our Fort Lauderdale car accident attorneys understand the intricacies of Florida’s traffic laws.
+At Schilling & Silvers Personal Injury & Car Accident Lawyers, our Fort Lauderdale car accident attorneys understand the intricacies of Florida’s traffic laws.
 If you’ve been involved in a left-turn car accident in Fort Lauderdale, our team is here to provide you with the expert legal counsel and representation you need.

 Left-Turn Accidents Cause Nearly 25% of All Intersection Crashes